-6.7 Invoicing
+5.9 Invoicing

-ProRail invoices the charges per calendar month after the end of the month concerned.
+ProRail shall invoice the charges and levies per calendar month, after the end of the month in question, unless indicated otherwise.

 Payment for the information services insofar as not included in the charge for the basic access package takes place in the first quarter of the year.
 In the event of an interim provision of an information service, invoicing takes place immediately after the service has been provided.